The Hidden Dangers Of Passive Investing

 But, if every investor only engages in passive strategies, then large active management opportunities would emerge.

-When an investment process makes no effort to differentiate winners from losers, there's no diligence, no intelligent capital allocation, and eventually, no efficient market.
+When an investment process makes no effort to differentiate winners from losers, there's no diligence, no intelligent capital allocation, and, eventually, no efficient market.

 Passive investing is an increasingly crowded trade as investors blindly pour money into ETFs that hold many of the same stocks.
 Passive strategies grew in popularity on the premise that active managers very rarely outperform indices and, therefore, investing in mutual funds cost more than it was worth.